THANKS TO SOUTH DAKOTA VOTERS! HOORAY FOR THE VOTE ON NOVEMBER 8!

 - - - What about the funding?

-But for now, we are missing out.
+38 states have done this, and not one has quit!
+Every state has found the investment is worth it!
+We have been missing out.
 Since 2014, South Dakota has refused a total of over two Billion much needed healthcare dollars and the healthcare it would have brought, including support to health facilities, especially rural ones.
 We’ve missed out on the funds AND on the healthcare AND on the justice.

 “Of all the forms of inequality,

 injustice in healthcare is the most shocking and inhumane.”